imakshar/Short-Link-Backend/README.md

+# Short Link

+  URL shortening service and link management platform, where you can create and manage your custom short links Easy access to long urls with custom short links

-## Boilerplate Backend using Node-Express-GraphQL-ApolloServer with MONGO DB
+## Shortlink Backend using Node-Express-GraphQL-ApolloServer with MONGO DB

 -   with JWT authorization
 -   web socket connection for graphql subscriptions.